What are personal property replacement taxes?

 Who qualifies to receive these payments?

-Only districts that collected personal property taxes for the 1977 tax year, 1976 for Cook County, are eligible to receive a share of the money.
-Districts created after 1977 do not receive replacement tax money since they did not experience a loss in revenue.
+Only taxing districts that collected and received personal property taxes for the 1976 tax year for Cook County or 1977 tax year for the remainder of the state are eligible to receive PPRT payments.
+Taxing districts, except community colleges, that were created after 1977 are not eligible to receive PPRT money since they did not experience a loss in revenue.

 Are payments made directly to the unit of government?

 Yes.
 State warrants are made payable to the treasurer or fiscal officer of each local taxing district.
-Under the former personal property tax, the county treasurer distributed the money to local units.
+Under the former personal property tax, the county treasurer distributed the money to local units taxing districts.

-Are there restrictions on how replacement tax money can be used?
+Are there restrictions on how PPRT money can be used?